-- Change of status: where the beneficiary holds a current position at NU in another nonimmigrant category and wishes to change status to H-1B.
+- Change of status: where the beneficiary holds a current position at Northwestern in another nonimmigrant category and wishes to change status to H-1B.

-- Change of Status: This is considered new recruitment, provided the individual is not a current employee of NU in another nonimmigrant category (such as H, O, TN, E, and F-1OPT).
+- Change of Status: This is considered new recruitment, provided the individual is not a current employee of Northwestern in another nonimmigrant category (such as H, O, TN, E, and F-1OPT).

 - Transfer: If the J foreign national transfers from another institution, it may be considered as a new recruitment.